shwetasrivastava/Microservice-patterns/docs/README.md

 As all interactions happens to the service via the API , which encapsulates the implementation details.
 This enables the implementation of the service to change without impacting its clients.

+#### Defining an application's microservice architecture

+- System operation - A system operation is an abstraction of a request that the application must handle.It's either a command, which updates data. or a query which retrives data.

+- The second step is the decomposition of the services.
+There can be various strategies to choose from:

+1) Services based on Business capbilities
+2) Domain driven design subdomain

+- Define services and how they are going to interact with another services in case if they have to.

+##### Identifying the system operation

+- The first step is to create a high level domain model consisting of the key classes which provides vocabulary with which to describe the system operations.

+- The second step is to identify the system operations and describe's each one behaviour in terms of domain model.

+Domain model are derived from the nouns of the user story and system operations are derived from the verbs.

+So the basic thing which we would like to achieve with the microservice architecture is the services which revolves around the business rather than the technical concepts.

+#### Decomposing a service via business capability pattern

+- Identifying Business capabilities - An organization business capability are identified by anylyzing  the purpose, structure and domain process.

+Each of these Business capabities can be thought of as the service , except that it is business oriented rather than technical.

+A capability can be often  decomposed to sub-capabilities.

+#### Defining services by applying the decompose by sub domain pattern

+It's an approach to building complex software that is centered on the developement of an object oriented domain model.

+Two main concepts of DDD :-

+1) Sub domain
+2) Boundend contexts

+#### Single Responsibility Principle

+Create small and Cohesive services that each have a single responsibility.

+This will greatly reduce the size of the service and increase their stability.

+#### Common Closure Principle

+While creating a microservice we can apply this and package components that change for the same reason into the same service.
+Doing this will minimize the number of the services that needs to be changes and deployed when some requirements changes.
+Ideally a change will affect only a single team and single service.
+CCP is the antidote to the distributed monolith pattern.

+### Obstacles while decomposing  an application into services

+- Network Latency
+- Reduced Availability due to synchronous communication
+- Maintaing data consistency across services
+- Obtaining consistent view of data
+- God classes preventing decomposition